-After an individual has been determined eligible for services, the vocational rehabilitation counselor will talk to the individual (now consumer) about job interests and help her or him decide on an employment goal.
+After an individual has been determined eligible for services, the vocational rehabilitation counselor will talk to the individual (now consumer) about job interests and help decide on an employment goal.
 This may require the vocational rehabilitation counselor to further assess the individual’s strengths, abilities, limitations and interests to help ensure an appropriate vocational goal.
 The goal of this planning process is the development of an Individualized Plan for Employment (IPE).
-The IPE will be a ‘roadmap’ for the consumer to follow to reach her or his vocational goal.
+The IPE will be a ‘roadmap’ for the consumer to follow to reach the vocational goal.
 It is a plan for services leading to an employment outcome.
-The individual has the option of developing and writing all or part of the IPE with the assistance of the counselor, developing the IPE alone without assistance, or developing it with the assistance of representative of her or his choice.
+The individual has the option of developing and writing all or part of the IPE with the assistance of the counselor, developing the IPE alone without assistance, or developing it with the assistance of representative of choice.
 The plan must be executed on the agency approved form.

 The following elements must be included in the IPE, as appropriate: